-3.23 The Development has a modelled operational lifespan of 40 years.
+3.24 The Development has a modelled operational lifespan of 40 years and linked to the first export date of electrical energy from the Development.
 During the operational phase, the activities on-Site would comprise maintenance activities, including servicing of plant and equipment and vegetation management.